Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Introduction

-The goal of SSCL is to learn the feature representations from unlabeled data.
-For this problem, one classic method is Stochastic Neighbor Embedding (SNE, \citeauthor{hinton2002stochastic}, \citeyear{hinton2002stochastic}) and its various extensions.
-Specially, $t$-SNE \cite{van2008visualizing} has become the go-to choice for low-dimensional data visualization.
-Compared to SSCL, SNE is far better explored with better theoretical understanding \citep{cai2021theoretical}.
+The goal of SSCL is to learn the feature representations from data.
+For this problem, one classic method is SNE \citep{Hinton06} and its various extensions.
+Specially, $t$-SNE \citep{van2008visualizing} has become the go-to choice for low-dimensional data visualization.
+Comparing to SSCL, SNE is far better explored in terms of theoretical understanding \citep{arora2018analysis, linderman2019clustering, cai2021theoretical}.
 However, its empirical performance is not satisfactory, especially in modern era where data are overly complicated.
 Both trying to learn feature representations, are there any deep connections between SSCL and SNE?
 Can SSCL take the advantage of the theoretical soundness of SNE?
 Can SNE be revived in the modern era by incorporating SSCL?

-In this work, we give affirmative answers to the above questions and demonstrate how the SNE perspective can benefit the theoretical understandings of SSCL, as well as provide methodological guidelines for practical improvement.
-The main contributions are summarized below. \begin{itemize} \item We propose a novel perspective that interprets SSCL methods as a type of SNE methods with the aim of preserving pairwise similarities specified by the data augmentation.
+In this work, we give affirmative answers to the above questions and demonstrate how the connections to SNE can benefit the theoretical understandings of SSCL, as well as provide methodological guidelines for practical improvement.
+The main contributions are summarized below.

+\textbullet\quad We propose a novel perspective that interprets SSCL methods as a type of SNE methods with the aim of preserving pairwise similarities specified by the data augmentation.

-\item The discovered connection enables a deeper and more intuitive understanding of SSCL methods.
-Besides re-deriving the alignment and uniformity principle, we provide novel theoretical insights for domain-agnostic data augmentation and implicit biases.
-Specifically, we show isotropic random noise augmentation induces $l_2$ similarity while mixup noise can potentially adapt to low-dimensional structures of data; we investigate the implicit bias from the angle of order preserving and identified the connection between minimizing the expected Lipschitz constant of the SSCL feature map and SNE with uniformity constraint.
+\textbullet\quad The discovered connection enables deeper understanding of SSCL methods.
+We provide novel theoretical insights for domain-agnostic data augmentation, implicit bias and OOD generalization.
+Specifically, we show isotropic random noise augmentation induces $l_2$ similarity while mixup noise can potentially adapt to low-dimensional structures of data; we investigate the implicit bias from the angle of order preserving and identified the connection between minimizing the expected Lipschitz constant of the SSCL feature map and SNE with uniformity constraint; we identify that the popular cosine similarity can be harmful for OOD generalization.